 2. Stopover in Dubai, and you might just be in town for a big event

-There’s always something interesting going on in Dubai, but 2020 is going to be a very big year here, so if you’re making travel plans for next year, then you’ll definitely want to bear this in mind.
+There’s always something interesting going on in Dubai, but 2021 is going to be a very big year here, so if you’re visiting Dubai during this time, then you’ll definitely want to bear this in mind.

 3. What to see in Dubai if you’re on the quest for history

-If it’s a dose of history or culture you want on your layover, Dubai has plenty of that.
+If it’s a dose of history or culture you want on your stopover in Dubai, there is plenty of that.
 You can still find traditional souks where you can haggle over textiles and spices.
-Head to the Dubai Museum to understand how this city developed into the futuristic place it is today.
+Head to the Al Shindagha Museum to understand how this city developed into the futuristic place it is today.